This Too Shall Pass: Some Thoughts on Kidney Stones December 21 2013

 I usually suggest that humans take 1 tsp several times a day (or make a tea).
 Dogs get a teaspoon if they're big dogs.
 Itty bitties get 1/4 teaspoon.
 Dogs in between gets the appropriate fraction based on weight.

 Gravel root and parsley root actually help to dissolve the stones.
 Marshmallow is soothing to the irritated lining of the urinary tract.
 Lobelia is an excellent antispasmodic and helps to relax the plumbing so stones can get through.
 The ginger is included as a catalyst...just something to get the body's attention so that the herbs are better absorbed and utilized.
 If there is also a urinary tract infection involved, I add Uva ursi to the mix.

-The cases of urinary obstruction that I've seen have all been rapidly responsive to the formula.
+The cases of urinary obstruction that I've seen have typically been rapidly responsive to the formula.

 If you don't feel like making your own, you can purchase this formula below. :0)